fbpx

-It has been a journey to get where you are…. getting financed to buy a home, going to open houses every weekend, scouring the internet for a new home, and finally getting an offer accepted on a new home.
+It has been a journey to get where you are…. getting a mortgage pre-approval to buy a home, opening houses every weekend, scouring the internet for a new home, possibly writing multiple offers and finally getting an accepted offer on a new home.
 But now what?

-After getting an accepted offer on a home and going under agreement there are many steps along the way is an opportunity to delay your closing or in extreme cases kill the deal.
-Lets take a look at the steps to take after an accepted offer that can be a stumbling block for some homebuyers.
+After having an offer accepted on a home and going under agreement there are many steps along the way is an opportunity to delay your closing or in extreme cases kill the deal.
+Let’s look at the steps after an accepted offer that can be a stumbling block for some homebuyers.

 What To Do After Getting An Offer Accepted On A Home